cw417/CPS406-project/README.md

 ## Usage

-- To use The Reserve, you will first need to create an account:
+To use The Reserve, you will first need to create an account.

+### Create Account

 1. Click the red "Get Started" button on the homepage to navigate to the Account Creation page.